Your Guide To Surviving Black Friday sales

 Don’t let Black Friday 2021 break you.
 This is your survival guide to make it through the 24 hours – whether it would be Black Friday online or in store.

 Preparation is key if you want to nail Black Friday weekend.
 Even if you’re not after clothes, it’s best to favourite or bookmark the products you want to get your hands on.
 For larger and more expensive products like a TV or sofa, check at least two competitors and favourite them.
 On the day, one retailer might offer 20% off and the other may discount 25% off the total price.
 Who’s the real winner?

 Need a new wardrobe?
 Save your details on your account to make the whole process even quicker.
 Add what you like to your wishlist pre-sale and all you need to do is check back on the day and head straight to the checkout option.
 This will save you time in the long run.
-No babe wants to add a dress thats two sizes too big or the world’s most horrific jacket to their bag just ’cause it’s a tenner.
+No babe wants to add a dress that’s two sizes too big their bag just ’cause it’s a tenner.
 Stick with prepping and you’ll avoid panic buying things you don’t actually need.